mcellteam/mcell/libmcell/documentation/generated/classes.rst

 * | **memory_limit_gb**: int = -1
   | Sets memory limit in GB for simulation run.
   | When this limit is hit, all buffers are flushed and simulation is terminated with an error.

+* | **rng_state**: RngState = None
+  | Used for checkpointing, may contain state of the random generator to be set
+  | after initialization right before the first event is started.
+  | When set, the set 'seed' value is ignored.

 Count
 =====